mxaddict/www.codedmaster.com/content/blog/2017-01-24-getting-electron-copy-paste-shortcuts-for-mac-builds.md

 Mac/OSX builds there is no copy/paste shortcut support, don't be alarmed.

-The reason for this is that MAC/OSX requires you to have those shortcuts declared/setup in the application menu, or one of it's sub menus.
+The reason for this is that MAC/OSX requires you to have those shortcuts declared/setup in the application menu, or one of its sub menus.

 You can do a simple fix by loading the [Electron Menu][electron_menu] module in your application's code and setting these shortcuts